-The lifestyle in Jeddah is more relaxed than in many other parts of the Kingdom, thanks to the city's reputation as Saudi Arabia's most liberal city.
+The lifestyle in Jeddah is more relaxed than in many other parts of the Kingdom.
 Being a point of entry into Saudi Arabia, the city has been significantly shaped by the diverse people who pass through it, either for economic reasons or en route to Mecca and Medina.

 New arrivals are often taken aback by the city’s greenery and its shoreline promenade that gives way to white beaches.
-The Corniche sweeping along the coast is one of the most popular attractions in Jeddah, but it isn’t the only way to spend one's free time.
+The Corniche sweeping along the coast is one of the most popular attractions in Jeddah, but it isn’t the only way to spend your free time here.

 Expats moving to Jeddah will have access to a wealth of history while simultaneously living in Saudi Arabia’s most cosmopolitan metropolis – between these two contrasts living side by side, there’s plenty to see and do in Jeddah.